Gustavo Santaolalla: Artistry

 Santaolalla typically begins composing music early in the production process of a film, according to the screenplay, something he says affords him a greater creative role.
 Santaolalla says this means he composes based on his relationship with the story and characters and from conversations with the principal creatives of the production, and he adapts his work from there.
 PBS describes his scores as "melancholy and minimal", and Santaolalla told the Los Angeles Times that melancholy was "ever present" in his work.
 By contrast, PBS describes the musician's live performances as "vivacious and buoyant"; PCGamesN described a 2024 performance of music at the London Royal Festival Hall as exciting and "beautifully moving", praising his vocals and professionalism.

 Santaolalla favours the use of silence in his compositions; he says the sparsity "gives resonance to the notes that you play around it".
 Santaolalla compares his musical process to jumping in parkour, likening the calculations practiced before the athletes land to his measured selection of notes before he plays them.
 Santaolalla stated that "landing" the note is important, such that it is crucial to land "safe[ly]", closing the "arch".
 Santaolalla prefers to capture interactions with instruments when they are played, such as fingers sliding across guitar strings, when he records; he finds it "primitive", additive of "tension and texture" and conducive of "humanity", describing the practice as finding "the right note, hidden as a wrong note".
 Santaolalla's signature instrument is the ronroco, which he has used since discovering it during his time exploring the music of the Andes.

 Personal life

 Gustavo Santaolalla is married to his wife Alejandra, with whom he has a daughter Luna, who holds a diploma in viticulture at the University of California Davis; and son Don Juan Nahuel.
-Santaolalla had been involved in winemaking since around the mid-2000s with Raúl Orozco and Juan Carlos Chavero, being the proprietor with Orozco of La Luna farm, a 22-hectacre—ten of which are in cultivation—farm in Lunlunta, Luján de Cuyo, Argentina.
+Santaolalla had been involved in winemaking since around the mid-2000s with Raúl Orozco and Juan Carlos Chavero, being the proprietor with Orozco of La Luna farm, a 22-hectare—ten of which are in cultivation—farm in Lunlunta, Luján de Cuyo, Argentina.